realpython/members/README.md

 1. Unregistered users should have to enter an email and a numeric code to register and become an unverified user
 1. Unverified users should have to connect their Github account to become verified
 1. Active users should be able to submit exercises for grading
+1. Active users should be able to change courses
+1. Admin should be able to switch courses
+1. Admin should be able to filter table columns in the lesson, chapter, and user views

 ### Todo

+1. Lesson content should accept markdown
 1. Update the design
 1. Set up error logging
 1. Add uncaught exception handler